d0h000n/authored-problems/README.md

 | I | 사람이 먼저 되라 | 🔴 **Hard** | 김도훈 | [BOJ 28244](https://www.acmicpc.net/problem/28244) |

 ### Codemaster 2024 (2nd edition)
+The second edition expanded its scope **nationwide**, welcoming middle and high school students from across the country.
+With a larger participant pool, the contest also featured small side events, additional sponsorship support, and a more substantial awards lineup than its predecessor.

 | # | Title | Difficulty | Authors | Online Judges |
 |---|---|---|---|---|